andresresto/first-repo/README.md

 # First Repo

-README.md is a "Mark Down" file or .md, and it allows us to format text easily.
+README.md is a "Mark Down" file or .md, and it allows us to format text easily!